ToxicFrog/doom-mods/laevis/README.md

 ## FAQ

-### Why "Laevis"?
+### Didn't this used to be called "Laevis"?

-It's named after *Lepidobatrachus laevis*, aka the Wednesday Frog, which consumes anything smaller than itself and grows more powerful thereby.
+Yes -- that was its working title, after *Lepidobatrachus laevis*, aka the Wednesday Frog, which consumes anything smaller than itself and grows more powerful thereby.
+I eventually settled on "Gun Bonsai" as the release name.

-I have also considered renaming it "Gun Bonsai".
+I may someday split the Legendoom integration into its own (somewhat more featureful) mod, in which case it will probably inherit the Laevis name.

 ### What do the upgrades do?